 The problem with finding a fix for insomnia is that scientists, researchers and medical experts offer no clear consensus on what to do about it.

 Without doubt, there’s countless remedies for sleep.
 However, many are over-the-counter or prescriptions that may produce negative side effects.

 And obviously, in the natural health realm, there’s no shortage of remedies either.
-Take for instance, these five herbs to help you get to sleep.
+Take for instance, these naturally derived sleep aids that were studied for effectiveness.
 There’s also chamomile tea.
 And essential oils to help you relax.
 In addition, you can also adjust your lifestyle, thereby regulating your sleep cycle.